Farshidbagheri/EV_Charging_Optimization/README.md

 # 🚗⚡ EV Charging Optimization System

+> **📢 Project Status: Version 1.0 - Completed**
+> This repository represents the final version (1.0) of the EV Charging Optimization System.
+The project has reached its planned completion milestone and is now archived.
+Future developments or extensions will be planned in separate repositories.
+>
+> 📅 Last Update: March 2025
+> 🏷️ Status: Completed & Archived
+> 📚 Documentation: Complete
+> ✨ Features: All planned features implemented

 ## Why This Matters

 In the race against climate change, electric vehicles are at the forefront of sustainable transportation.
 However, the challenge lies not just in adopting EVs, but in charging them efficiently.
 This project tackles a critical challenge: **How do we optimize EV charging to benefit both vehicle owners and the power grid?**